Statistical Discrimination in Ratings-Guided Markets: Introduction

-The search-matching process is frictional, and is guided by imperfect information about sellers' types, called ratings.
-The rating is binary, either $G$ or $B$, and is updated after each trade.
-Although it is impossible for the ratings to perfectly reveal the sellers' types due to the ever changing nature of seller type (except in the limit), we parameterize the effectiveness of social learning, or the extent to which the ratings ``track'' sellers' true types, by $\alpha\in (0,1)$---the probability that an incorrect rating gets corrected (e.g., type-$H$ seller having $G$-rated) after each transaction.
-Buyers direct their search attention to sellers based on their ratings and possibly on their group identities: a seller of a given rating $j=G,B$ and group $\ell=1,2$ matches with probability that depends on the number of buyers directing attention to the sellers with $(j,\ell)$.
-We study the steady state of this system.
+The search-matching process is frictional and guided by imperfect information about sellers' types, called {\it ratings}.
+The ratings are binary, $G$ (``good'') or $B$ (``bad''), and are updated after each trade.
+Although it is impossible for the ratings to perfectly reveal sellers' types due to their ever-changing nature (except in the limit), we capture the effectiveness of social learning---the degree to which ratings reflect actual types---using a parameter $\alpha\in (0,1)$.
+This parameter represents the probability that an incorrect rating is corrected after a transaction.
+Buyers strategically direct their search attention based on both ratings and group identities.
+The probability of a seller matching with a buyer depends on the number of buyers focusing on the sellers with a given rating and group combination.
+We analyze the steady-state behavior of this system.

-Absent any ex ante bias in belief updating, discrimination may still arise from the selective nature of data sampling mentioned earlier.
-In our model, data on a seller is sampled whenever the seller gets matched, and matching (thus sampling) arises from buyers' search for sellers with favorable beliefs.
-A positive feedback loop can then ensue since sellers with a favorable posterior belief will get sampled more, and those believed to have been sampled more often but maintained $G$ rating would enjoy even more favorable belief than those with the same $G$-rating but believed to have been sampled less often.
-We identify a positive feedback loop that could lead to a systematic statistical discrimination of social groups.

-To begin, the payoff irrelevance of group identity means that there always exists a ``non-discriminatory'' equilibrium in which sellers of the two groups are treated identically.
-In this equilibrium, a seller of any given rating enjoys the same amount of attention regardless of her group identity; a $G$-rated seller enjoys a higher match/employment rate than a $B$-rated seller, due to the more favorable signal contained in the former, but identically across the group identities.
-Identical treatment by buyers across the social groups means that there is no bias in the sampling process between the groups, and this in turn leads to the identical updating of beliefs based on the group identity.
-Hence, non-discrimination survives and perpetuates in steady state.
+The payoff irrelevance of group identity means that there always exists a ``non-discriminatory'' equilibrium where sellers from both groups are treated identically.
+In this equilibrium, sellers receive the same level of attention from buyers regardless of their group identity, with $G$-rated sellers enjoying a higher match rate than $B$-rated sellers due to the positive signal associated with a good rating.
+This equal treatment ensures unbiased sampling across groups, leading to identical belief updates.
+Consequently, non-discrimination can be maintained and persist in a steady state.